john-bokma/resume-pandoc/README.md

 right-column
  : a list of lines you want in the right column, directly under the name on the first page.
-Not used in my example.

 fontsize
  : default `10pt`.